tomasvytas/client-portal/GOOGLE_DRIVE_SETUP.md

 - Use single quotes around the JSON string
 - Escape any single quotes inside the JSON if needed
 - In Vercel, paste the JSON directly (it will handle escaping)
+- Replace `1a2b3c4d5e6f7g8h9i0j` with your actual folder ID from Step 4

 ## Step 6: Deploy